AustinGonzalez-EGR304/AustinGonzalez-EGR304.github.io/docs/02-Component-Selection/Component-Selection.md

 | Good efficiency / torque for size | Specs vary by ratio |
 ---

+### Choice:
+Option 1: Adafruit 2941 — DC Motor in Micro Servo Body **Reason**
+Selected for its compact servo-sized form factor, easy mounting, and compatibility with common 5V rails.
+It’s inexpensive for prototyping and pairs well with dual H-bridges (FAN8100N, L293D) for forward/reverse and PWM speed control.
+While torque is modest and gears are plastic, it meets the project’s size and simplicity goals for light-duty actuation.
+Its speed is high enough to prefrom both duties.

 ## Motor Controller for Both Motors

 ### FAN8100N — Dual H-Bridge Motor Driver